 A periodontal dental cleaning allows us to remove bacteria, tartar, and infection from your teeth and just under your gums.
 This type of deep cleaning may take more than one appointment.
 Our team is thorough, yet gentle, with all dental cleanings.

-Our team will help you get on track with good oral health again!
+The team at our Aurora dentist office will help you get on track with better oral health!
 We will never make you feel bad or guilty about your oral health.
 We just want to help you feel better.

 Contact our Aurora, IL dental office for your next dental appointment with Dr. Christine Wang or Dr. Xiaoyu Ma.